The sample application for Arm® Ethos™-U55 can be deployed on two target platforms:

 Arm Corstone-300.
 You need the one which:

 For the Ethos-U55 sample application, please download the MPS3 version of the Arm® Corstone™-300 model that contains both the Ethos-U55 and Arm® Cortex®-M55.
 The model is currently only supported on Linux-based machines.

 Unpack the archive.

-Run the installation script in the extracted package:
+Run the install script in the extracted package:

 Follow the instructions to install the FVP to your required location.

 This section assumes that the FVP has been installed (see Setting up the MPS3 Arm Corstone-300 FVP) to the home directory of the user:

 The installation, typically, has the executable under

 ~/FVP_Corstone_SSE-300_Ethos-U55/model/<OS>_<compiler-version>/ directory.
 For the example below, we assume it is:

 To run a use-case on the FVP, from the Build directory: